 Given that SCD is an inherited disease, individuals with SCD also take their disease into consideration when choosing partners and starting families.
 Pregnant individuals with SCD are at a higher risk of developing several birth complications including intrauterine growth restriction, preterm delivery, increased perinatal mortality, and low birth weight.
 SCD is considered a high-risk pregnancy condition and being pregnant can exacerbate an individual's SCD symptoms.
 Providers interviewed by JCHC staff also indicated that individuals with SCD may have difficulty getting pregnant and carrying a baby to term.
-For Black women, who are already at an increased risk for miscarriage and other adverse birth outcomes compared to all other groups, having SCD further increases the risk of adverse birth outcomes.
+For Black women, who are already at an increased risk for miscarriage and other adverse birth outcomes.